 This article goes over our recommended settings for AIX on Pure Storage.
 AIX has been tested to work well with logical partitions (LPAR) and the Pure Storage array.

 Installing the Pure ODM File

 The AIX ODM definition is attached.
 Please install this on all AIX initiators connecting to Pure Storage.
-This ODM was created by Pure Storage using IBM's supported method of ODM creation to comply with their supported standards.
-You will want to load the AIX ODM fileset into the AIX kernel.
+This ODM definition was created by Pure Storage using IBM's supported method of ODM creation to comply with their supported standards.
+You will want to load the AIX ODM definition fileset into the AIX system.
 This can be performed manually or the System Manager Interface Tool (SMIT) can be used.

-It is Best Practice to load the Pure ODM before attaching any PURE LUN's.
-If you do not, you may need to manually clean up the "Other FC Drive" devices that were created before loading the ODM.
-After installing the ODM you will be prompted to reboot.
+It is Best Practice to load the Pure ODM definition before attaching any PURE LUN's.
+If you do not, you may need to manually clean up the "Other FC Drive" devices that were created before loading the ODM definition.
+After installing the ODM definition you will be prompted to reboot.

 NOTE: If you are configuring AIX with VIOS, please see the IBM VIOS section below for when and where to install the ODM.

 - Zone only one HBA port on AIX to the desired Pure controller port(s)

 - You will only have one hdisk to install on to

 -bash-4.3# lsdev -Cc disk hdisk0 Available 00-00-00 SAS Disk Drive hdisk1 Available 00-00-00 SAS Disk Drive hdisk2 Available 05-00-01 Other FC SCSI Disk Drive

 - You can then install the PURE ODM definition.